-Grants and contract revenues increased 6% in fiscal year 2023 due to the increase in total enrollment of 7.9%, causing the University's state supported grants (Need Based Grants, Palmetto Fellows, Life, Hope) to increase as well.

-Sales and services revenues increased by less than 1% in fiscal year 2023, it includes the revenues of campus auxiliary and educational operations (housing, food service, athletics, and other general revenue).
-Housing rates increased just over 4% and Food Service rates increased a mere 1%.
+Grants and contract revenues increased more than 9% in fiscal year 2024, due to the increase in total student enrollment of 6%, causing the University's state supported grants (Need Based Grants, Palmetto Fellows, Life, Hope) to increase as well.
+Sales and services revenues increased by 7% in fiscal year 2024, it includes the revenues of campus auxiliary and educational operations (housing, food service, athletics, and other general revenue).
+Housing rates increased just over 3% and Food Service rates increased 15%.
+Other operating revenues had a significant increase over prior year of 64% due to the implementation of an administrative fee.